jhc13/taggui/README.md

       caption.
     - `tokens:<=50` will match images that have 50 or fewer tokens in the caption.
-- `x` and `y`: will match images with the specified x or y dimension.
+- `width` and `height`: will match images with the specified width or height.
-    - `x:>512` will match images where the width is greater than 512 pixels.
+    - `width:>512` will match images where the width is greater than 512 pixels.
-    - `y:=1024` will match images where the height is exactly 1024 pixels.
+    - `height:=1024` will match images where the height is exactly 1024 pixels.

 ### Spaces and quotes